 WANO wishes to bring Emerging Organisations into membership as early as possible, but typically this should be no later than the signing of the construction contracts for the main plant works.

 The members of the Executive Leadership Team (ELT) will monitor worldwide activity to identify organisations that are considering construction of new plants.
 They are responsible for ensuring these organisations are engaged in discussions regarding membership at an appropriate time.
 They will discuss WANO’s Member obligations, membership policies and options to be considered with senior executives from the prospective Emerging Organisation.
-Additionally, the prospective Member will be provided a copy of the WANO Membership Obligations described in Policy Document 2.
+Additionally, the prospective member will be provided a copy of the WANO Membership Obligations described in Policy Document 2.

-Emerging Organisations will affiliate to London office until they pour first nuclear concrete on the nuclear island, before transferring their affiliation to their regional centre.
+Emerging Organisations will affiliate to WANO London Office until first nuclear concrete is poured on the nuclear island, at which time their affiliation is transferred to one or more regional centres.

-The WANO Chief Executive Officer is responsible to initiate the formal membership application process in consultation with the ELT and, in particular, the prospective regional centre to which the Member will have its primary affiliation in the future.
+The WANO Chief Executive Officer is responsible to initiate the formal membership application process in consultation with the ELT and, in particular, the prospective regional centre to which the member may have its future primary affiliation .

-The prospective Member will complete an application for Membership (Attachment 1) and a Confidentiality Undertaking (Attachment 2).
+The prospective member will complete an application for membership (Attachment 1) and a Confidentiality Undertaking (Attachment 2).

 The completed application form will be submitted by the WANO Chief Executive Officer to the WANO Governing Board for approval, via the Company Secretary.

 The membership fees for Emerging Organisations as Category 5 members is described in Appendix 1, Fee Structure Guidance.

-An Interaction Plan will be developed to describe the planned interactions between the Member and WANO during plant design and construction.
-The Interaction Plan will be developed by the CEO working with the Member, with support from applicable Regional Centre Directors.
+An Interaction Plan will be developed to describe the planned interactions between the member and WANO during plant design and construction.
+The Interaction Plan will be developed by the WANO Chief Executive Officer (CEO) working with the member, with support from applicable Regional Centre Directors.
 It is recognised that the Interaction Plan will need to be revised based on construction schedule changes.
 Ongoing maintenance and changes to the Interaction Plan will be managed by the CEO.
-The Integration Plan will include, as a minimum, the following:
+The Interaction Plan will include, as a minimum, the following:

 Delivery of new unit assistance initiatives and operational readiness assistance missions.

-Interactions to support incorporation of operating experience into the design, construction and procedures (e.g., addressing SOER recommendations and developing in-service inspection and preventive maintenance programmes).
+Interactions to support incorporation of operating experience into the design, construction and procedures.

-A schedule for hosting a pre-startup peer review and any necessary follow-up visits to ensure progress in resolving identified areas for improvement.

 Transitioning from Category 5 membership to Category 1 or 2

-The Emerging Organisation will continue as a Category 5 member until the pouring of first nuclear concrete on the nuclear island, whereupon its affiliation will be realigned to its final regional centre home, as follows:
+The Emerging Organisation will continue as a Category 5 member until the pouring of first nuclear concrete on the nuclear island, whereupon its affiliation is transferred to a regional centre, as follows:

 The WANO Chief Executive Officer will initiate discussions with executive officers of the Emerging Organisation to ascertain their preferences for primary (and if desired secondary) affiliation.